About Jerusalem Artichoke

 What is the lysine-arginine ratio of Jerusalem Artichoke?

-The lysine-arginine ratio of Jerusalem Artichoke is 0.28.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Jerusalem Artichoke is 0.28, calculated from 286.60mg lysine and 1031.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost